Ross Noble: Personal life

 Noble has two daughters, with his Australian wife.
 He lived on a farm in St Andrews, a semi-rural town on the northern outskirts of Melbourne, Australia, until his house and all his material possessions were destroyed by 2009 Victorian bushfires.
 Noble and his family were not harmed in the fire.
 The family returned to the UK in 2010.
-In February 2017, Noble and his family moved back to Australia, purchasing a house in Mount Eliza, Victoria.
-In September 2019, they sold this property for $2.725 million AUD and moved to the Mornington Peninsula south of Melbourne.
+In February 2017, Noble and his family moved back to Australia, purchasing a house in Mount Eliza, Victoria on the Mornington Peninsula south of Melbourne.
+In September 2019, they sold this property for $2.725 million AUD and moved to another location on the Mornington Peninsula.

 A keen biker and off-road rider, Noble is also a fan of MotoGP, WSBK, and The Isle of Man TT.
 He has created an off-road track in the paddock at his home, and has a number of vehicles to use on it, including an FV433 Abbot SPG self-propelled gun.
 He has competed in many races—notably, The Romaniacs and the 24-hour Dusk to Dawn.
 He attended several track days in 2011, including Brands Hatch on the GP circuit as a guest of MSV aboard his Triumph Daytona 675R.

+Noble is a supporter of Parkrun, having joined in 2023, and has run and volunteered at multiple locations in the UK and Australia.
+He is also a member of the "MARMY army", a supporter of the MARM podcast and Youtube channel.